Geodels/gospl/docs/user_guide/inputfile.rst

 .. warning::
   It is worth noting that the coefficient *m* and *n* are fixed in this version of *gospl* and take the value of *0.5* & *1* respectively.

 d.
 Studies have shown that the physical strength of bedrock which varies with the degree of chemical weathering, increases systematically with local rainfall rate.
-Following `Murphy et al. (2016) <https://doi.org/10.1038/nature17449>`_, the stream power equation is adapted to explicitly incorporate the effect of local mean annual precipitation rate, P, on erodibility: :math:`E = (K_i P^d) (\bar{P}A)^m S^n`. :yaml:`coeffd` (:math:`d` in the equation) is is a positive exponent that has been estimated from field-based relationships to 0.42.
+Following `Murphy et al. (2016) <https://doi.org/10.1038/nature17449>`_, the stream power equation is adapted to explicitly incorporate the effect of local mean annual precipitation rate, P, on erodibility: :math:`E = (K_i P^d) (\bar{P}A)^m S^n`. :yaml:`d` (:math:`d` in the equation) is a positive exponent that has been estimated from field-based relationships to 0.42.
+Its default value is set to 0.

 .. raw:: html